pairwise_distances#

 - Returns:

-A distance matrix D such that D_{i, j} is the distance between the ith and jth vectors of the given matrix
+A distance matrix D such that D_{i, j} is the distance between the ith and jth vectors of the given matrix X, if Y is None.
+If Y is not None, then D_{i, j} is the distance between the ith array from X and the jth array from Y.

 Examples